Tokimeki Memorial (video game): Gameplay

 Tokimeki Memorial is a dating sim game in which the player controls a male freshman from Kirameki High School.
 The game is particularly notable for its "bomb" feature, where neglected, infrequently-dated girls would eventually become angry and gossip to their friends, severely reducing love meters across the board.
 In the middle of the game, when the number of known girls is high, these "bombs" became the primary concern of the player, forcing careful planning and strategies like round-robin dating.
 Although the feature was still present in the later games, these games considerably reduced its importance and the difficulty in avoiding it.
 Players pick options as responses when prompted by the characters in the game.

+In Tokimeki Memorial, you are given twelve icons on the left side of the screen to choose from.
+Each of these icons represents a command which the player can perform.
+The icons are divided into six rows of two.